 But here I was, fighting to stay awake in the front row of a grimy classroom.

-Throughout the first days, I worked to remind myself of why I was taking the summer school class: to get ahead and take classes I actually wanted to take.
+Throughout the first days, I worked to remind myself of why I was taking the summer courses: to get ahead and take classes I actually wanted to take.
 But by the second week, any hints of optimism I’d cultivated had withered.

 That’s when she told me something that even today has shifted the way I approach my free time.